How to make a revision plan in five simple steps

 3. Be realistic

 Create a revision plan that is going to work for you.
-If you’re too ambitious with your plan it can be easy to lose heart.
-Studies show that people are more motivated by achievable goals.
-Think about what you can stick to and allow rest breaks.
-Include some relaxation time too – doing something completely different can help information sink in and stop you burning out.
+Studies show that people are more motivated by achievable goals – if you’re too ambitious with your plan it can be easy to lose heart.
+Think about what you can stick to and schedule break times.
+Make sure to include some relaxation time too so you can switch off and give your brain a rest – doing something completely different will help information sink in and stop you burning out.

 4. Expect the unexpected

 Timetable some free study blocks each week.
-Once you get stuck in you may find you need more time on a certain subject or you may have to deal with something outside of your studies.
-If there’s no flexibility in your plan it can be easy to get behind.
-Keep some free blocks each week to use as you need to help you stay on track.
+Once you get started you may need more time on certain subjects or have to deal with something outside of your studies.
+If there’s no flexibility in your plan, it’s easy to get behind – free blocks will help you keep on track.

 - Mark in your exam dates and subjects

-- Divide your list of topics across each week of your revision period.
-Make sure each topic comes before the date of the relevant exam.
-Allocate fewer topics near to your exam dates to allow for general review sessions.
-Use these to go through all of your revision notes
+- Divide your list of topics across each week of your remaining revision period – make sure each topic comes before the date of the relevant exam.
+Consider spending more time revising for papers which carry more marks

 More on surviving exam season